jthomperoo/custom-pod-autoscaler/docs/index.md

 The crux of the issue here is that for game servers, it doesn't make sense to scale on CPU load or memory usage, and even if you implemented custom metrics the scaling algorithm wouldn't scale with these in a sensible way.
 The game servers should scale on number of players on the servers, or number of players looking to join a server - trying to ensure there are always positions available.

 ## How does it work?
-The Custom Pod Autoscaler Framework allows the creation of Custom Pod Autoscalers.
-Custom Pod Autoscalers run inside the Kubernetes cluster and manage scaling deployments.
+A Custom Pod Autoscaler has a base program (defined in this repository) that handles interacting with user logic, for example by using shell commands and piping data into them.

-A Custom Pod Autoscaler has a base program that interacts with user-defined scaling logic through shell commands, piping relevant information into them.
 When developing a Custom Pod Autoscaler you define logic for two stages:

 * Metric gathering - collecting or generating metrics; can be calling metrics APIs, running calculations locally, making HTTP requests.
 * Evaluating metrics - taking these gathered metrics and using them to decide how many replicas a resource should have.

 These two pieces of logic are all the custom logic required to build a Custom Pod Autoscaler, the base program will handle all Kubernetes API interactions for scaling/retrieving resources.
 This logic just needs to communicate back to the base program by writing the output of its results to standard out.

 See the [examples for more information](https://github.com/jthomperoo/custom-pod-autoscaler/tree/master/example).